Stop WordPress from Overwriting .htaccess File

 Right-click the wp-config.php file and select Edit.

-Add the following line of code just before the line that says /* That's all, stop editing!
+Add the following line just before /* That's all, stop editing!
 Happy publishing. */:

 PHP